 Red algae are more complex than most other algae, both at a cellular and structural level.

 What makes Algas calcareas so unique is that it mimics the mineral composition in human bones, both in quantity and variety.

-For decades, rock calcium has been the go-to supplement for seniors looking to stave off the effects of osteoporosis.
+For decades, rock calcium has been the go-to supplement for seniors looking to stave off the effects of bone loss.
 What the majority of people taking calcium supplements don’t know is that traditional calcium carbonate and calcium citrate supplements are derived from rock.
 Limestone and marble, to be specific.